Hawker Siddeley Andover: Operational history

 The Andover C.1 was flown for the first time on 9 July 1965 and the first four examples were flown to RAF Boscombe Down for acceptance trials that year.
 The full contract of 31 aircraft were delivered to squadrons in Transport Command.
 These were No. 46 Squadron RAF at RAF Abingdon and later RAF Thorney Island, No. 52 Squadron RAF at RAF Seletar (Far East) and No. 84 Squadron RAF at RAF Sharjah (Middle East).

 There was a follow-on order placed with Hawker Siddeley for six aircraft as the CC.2, a version of the standard HS 748, and these went initially to 21 Squadron at RAF Khormaksar.
 The squadron had these for six months before being disbanded; the aircraft went to 32 Squadron at RAF Northolt, the "Metropolitan Communications Squadron".
 The aircraft were with 32 Squadron for over 18 years, including some time spent on detachment at RAF Bruggen (Germany).

 Three of the RAF Andovers continued to fly into the second decade of the 21st century, a C.1 with the Empire Test Pilots' School and one C.1 with the Heavy Aircraft Test Squadron of the Joint Test and Evaluation Group.
 The remaining aircraft was a modified C.1 converted for photo-reconnaissance, the Andover C.1(PR), serial number XS596; the UK-named aircraft under the Treaty on Open Skies; all three were based at RAF Boscombe Down.

 The Royal New Zealand Air Force operated ten aircraft from 1976, acquired from the RAF while still relatively new.
 These saw service with UN missions to Somalia and on the Iran-Iraq border and in disaster-relief work in the Pacific.
 The type was retired from service in 1998.
 The main difficulty with the Andover's service in New Zealand was its limited range—1000 nmi of Pacific Ocean separates New Zealand from its nearest neighbours.
 New Zealand's Andovers were purchased to replace the Bristol Freighter which had even shorter range.

+In 1996, Zaire's president Mobutu Sese Seko hired Western European mercenaries (mostly French and Belgian), in an attempt of stopping a Rwandan-led advance in the First Congo War.
+These mercenaries (part of the White Legion) relied on a single Andover to ferry men and supplies between their bases (they also used a Pilatus Turbo Porter, but it crashed shortly after arriving in Zaire).
+Despite Kabila's rebels attempts to shoot it down, the White Legion's Andover is presumed to have survived the war, being last seen in an airfield at Kisangani in March 1997.